 Farming Base (farmingbase.com) is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 This site also participates in other affiliate programs and is compensated for referring traffic and business to them.

 Growing parsley is very popular because it is often used in meals and is also easy to grow.
 Parsley is a two-year-old crop from the Apiaceae family.
-In the first year of cultivation it produces root and leaves, and after storage during the winter, in the second year, it develops a flower stem from the planted root.
+In the first year of cultivation it produces roots and leaves, and after storage during the winter, in the second year, it develops a flower stem from the planted root.
 The root loses value as soon as the plant begins to develop generative organs.

 There are several types of parsley, some of which are: